-Registration is the formal process of selecting, arranging, and reserving the student's academic schedule for each session in accordance with procedures prescribed by the Registrar.
+All students - both undergraduate and graduate - are expected to pre-register and register for classes by the designated dates scheduled in the academic calendar.
+Registration is the formal process of selecting, arranging, and reserving the student's academic schedule for each session in accordance with procedures prescribed by the Office of Admissions and Records.